 Australian White, Light, and Crystal Opal

-In a crystal opal, on the other hand, the color play presents itself against a transparent or translucent opal base.
-Light can pass through a crystal opal and light opal, where it cannot, generally speaking, pass trough a black opal.
+In a crystal opal, on the other hand, the color play presents itself against a transparent opal base which light can pass through.

 Australian Boulder Matrix Opal